Practical guidance – Understanding criminal record disclosure legislation

 Part V of the Police Act 1997

 Part V of the Police Act 1997 is the central piece of legislation that enabled the creation of the DBS (or CRB, as it was then).
 It established the provision of criminal record certificates (and of different types).
 It also established the content of these certificates, and the broad legislative framework by which the system of obtaining them would operate.
+It established the legal basis for employers to ask exempted questions, and to obtain information about an applicant’s spent cautions and convictions.
+Amendments to the Act placed limits on which spent cautions and convictions could be obtained.

 Section 122 of the Police Act established the role of a code of practice for overseeing the operation of criminal record certificates.